By enrolling on a course you indicate your agreement to these terms and condition.

 - Safety is a priority for us and the college maintains good standards in this area.
 We comply with all relevant legislation relating to Health and Safety.When organizing activities outside the college we conduct risk assessments.

 - Unfortunately our premises are not suitable for clients in wheelchairs.

 - The college is a small, friendly and supportive place, and people who are nervous or anxious about being away from home will find a friendly welcome and personal support to help them to adjust to life in an unfamiliar environment.
 However, we do not have the staff or the facilities to accept clients with significant mental health problems and we strongly advise clients – or their parents or sponsors – to tell us before enrolling anyone who has a history of mental health problems so that we can advise whether our courses are suitable.

-- 16-17 year-olds, Most students on our English courses are over 18 years old however, we do accept students aged 16-17.
-Please note the following: 16-17 year-olds will be treated as adults and attend classes with adults.
+- Most students on our English courses are over 18 years old however, we do accept students aged 16-17.
+Please note the following: under 18s will be treated as adults and attend classes with adults.
 We do not supervise students at break times and they will travel between the college and their homestay or guardian’s home unsupervised.
 We can arrange homestay accommodation through an agency called Britannia.
-All parents or guardians of students aged 16-17 years old must sign a consent form agreeing to the above.
-The college’s social programme is not compulsory and it is not specifically designed for under 18s and certain activities are not suitable for students under 18.
-We do aim to provide some activities that are suitable for under 18s.
+All parents or guardians of students aged 16-17 years old must complete these additional documents on this page.
+The college’s social programme is not compulsory and it is not specifically designed for under 18s.
 Students attending social events will travel home alone.Under 18s can only join social activities with written parental consent.

 More information for parents regarding students under 18 is available on this page.